bao-project/bao-docs/source/development/misra.rst

     # MISRA deviation permit template ---

-    # The tag should always be the same name of the file, start with MDP followed # by the permit
+    # The tag should always be the same name of the file, start with MDP followed by the permit ID.
-    ID. tag: MDP1
+    tag: MDP1

     # List the guidelines that are being violated guidelines:
       - "R2.5"
       - "R11.4"

-    # Summarize the use case(s) under which the permit may be used to support # a violation.
+    # Summarize the use case(s) under which the permit may be used to support a violation.
     use_case: >
         Describe the permit's use cases.

-    # List one or more of the allowed justification items. reasons:
+    # List one or more of the allowed justification items.
+    reasons:
       - Code quality (usability).
       - ....

-    # Detail the use cases and reasons listed above. background: >
+    # Detail the use cases and reasons listed above.
+    background: >
-        Provide a detailed description of the guideline,
+        Provide a detailed description of the guideline.

-    # Explicitly list the requirements a violation/deviation must fulfill to # properly assess and
+    # Explicitly list the requirements a violation/deviation must fulfill to properly assess and
-    manage all the possible risks raised by the violation # that are described in the guideline's rationale.
-If multiple guidelines are # encompassed by the permit, specify which requirements need to be meet when # violation each guideline. requirements:
+    # manage all the possible risks raised by the violation that are described in the guideline's
+    # rationale.
+If multiple guidelines are encompassed by the permit, specify which requirements
+    # need to be meet when violation each guideline.
+    requirements:
         - The deviation must...
         - ...